+When Truman Crawford had visited the Corps, he had stressed the need for a new set of matched horns.
+Of the ones currently in use, no two horns were matched.
+This fact helped to highlight what the Corps had accomplished thus far.
+With new instruments, the potential for further success could only increase.
 Among the winter activities that engaged the Corps this year, other than rehearsals, two events were to stand out.
 The first of these was to occur on February 27, 1965, when Drum Corps took a step up the cultural ladder, albeit temporarily.
 They had already invaded Carnegie Hall, a bastion of culture.
 Now, someone had seen fit to arrange a Drum Corps concert at the Chicago Civic Opera House, and the Optimists were among those to be invited.
-Drum Corps, with their sparkle, brilliant coloured uniforms, would blend well in the opulent surroundings.
+Drum Corps, with their sparkle,

+Don Daber's album Cover for 1965 "Symphony in Brass" brilliantly coloured uniforms, would blend well in the opulent surroundings.
 Also, if reports were to be believed, the acoustics of this place were tailor made for the unique sounds of drums and bugles.
 Not all reports of this show were positive, which is surprising considering the exalted line-up which included Hawthorne Caballeros, St. Kevins Emerald Knights, Toronto Optimists, Park Ridge Cavaliers, Chicago Royal Airs, Racine Kilties, Kenosha Kingsmen, and Racine Scouts.
 The audience in general responded very well to the lone Canadian entry.
 This endorsed the story now going around that the Optimists were every bit as good as they had ever been.
 Patt Lindberg, a columnist specifically cited "I Believe" and "The Party's Over" as crowd favourites.
 This was the fourth year for these numbers matching the record of "In The Mood" of earlier years.

-A fitting conclusion to the occasion was provided when the Canadian Vice-Consul visited the

-Corps dressing room.
+A fitting conclusion to the occasion was provided when the Canadian Vice-Consul visited the Corps dressing room.
 Along with this honour, the Corps had unknowingly become the first Canadian Drum Corps to display the new Canadian flag officially in a foreign country.
 The Optimists flew it in just thirty-three minutes prior to the York Lions of Toronto, who were appearing in Rochester, N.Y.
 Someone, somewhere, must have gone to considerable trouble to unearth this fact.
 The second standout event of this winter was to conclude on a negative note and raise interesting questions.

-1965: Toronto Optimists Off The Line

-Optimists, the Easter Seals Show and the Musicians Union

-It all began innocently enough when the Optimists were invited to appear on the annual benefit telecast "Timmy's Easter Seal Parade of Stars".
+Optimists, the Easter Seals Show and the Musicians Union It all began innocently enough when the Optimists were invited to appear on the annual benefit telecast "Timmy's Easter Seal Parade of Stars".
 It was the first time that a Drum Corps had been asked to appear at this event.
 Televised nationwide, all participants were asked to donate their services, including the star, Bob Hope.
-They readily agreed to do this.
-They had never been averse to performing for those less fortunate, having done it before.
-They would again, long after this affair was forgotten.